Changissnz/nu_merchant_principal/README.md

 context.

 Not every situation welcomes an audience.
-The vulture may not be welcomed as a protectionist by its favoritist leanings.
+The vulture may not be welcomed as a protectionist due to its favoritist leanings.
+It may not be welcomed whatsoever, despite what lack of discrimination it poses.
 Some games, intriguing to the areas of statistics and predictive analytics, make themselves pertinent in these situations unwelcoming to the spectator.
 In the Game of Spilling Secrets, the vulture takes up the responsibility of a selective information broker.

+The tasks of an information broker, intent on benefiting through these acts, involves choice calculations, impossible to quantitatively formulate given a lack of information (including the poor knowledge of precedent) and the operating environment that must be mapped into formats quantitatively operable.